 Not labeling your foods with date of purchase

 This only applies to certain things, but it’s worth mentioning.
-For example when I acquire (or DIY) a 5 gallon bucket filled rice or wheat, I apply a strip of white artist tape and with a Sharpie write month/year.
+For example when I acquire (or DIY) a 5 gallon bucket filled with rice or wheat, I apply a strip of white artist tape and with a Sharpie write month/year.
 This way, later on I know which is oldest, and I’ll use that first!
 We also do this with some freezer food packaging.

 Overlooking the Spice!